freeCodeCamp/guide/src/pages/bootstrap/bootstrap-forms/index.md

 #Horizontal form

-Adding the '.row' class to the '.form-group's give you the posibility to add grid breakpoints.
+Adding the '.row' class to the '.form-group's give you the possibility to add grid breakpoints.
 The code must be structured as following:

 ```html
 <form>